 - You can choose to make a bequest in your will;

-- Or, you can designate American Atheists as the beneficiary of a life insurance policy.
+- You can designate American Atheists as the beneficiary of a life insurance policy.

-No matter how you choose to support American Atheists, your gift will leave a legacy of activism and passionate support for our shared values.
-If you have any questions, please don’t hesitate to let us know by emailing [email protected]org
+No matter how you choose to support American Atheists, your gift leaves a legacy of activism and passionate support for American Atheists’ important mission and our shared values.
+If you have any questions, please don’t hesitate to let us know by emailing [email protected] or calling (908) 276-7300.

 Making a bequest through your will can be as simple as adding a few sentences.
-You can make a lasting impact on our work while still providing for your loved ones or other nonprofit organizations.
-Your support ensures the continued success and growth of American Atheists no matter how modest your gift.
+No matter how modest your gift, a bequest is a way to make a lasting investment in American Atheists while still providing for your loved ones or other nonprofit organizations.

 You can support American Atheists through your will in these ways: